IntoTheAbyss490/FilesAndMapScripts/README.md

 Have fun, learn some stuff, and don't be mean:)

 # ToDo
--Add descriptions of params
+- Add descriptions of params
--Add color params to functions
+- Add color params to functions
--Update wallbordersize function
+- Update wallbordersize function

 # Maps And Files
 *(I will do my best to update everything)*